-One way that CXOs do this is by bringing together the professionals, such as experience designers, user experience researchers, front-end developers and prototypers, under a single umbrella.
+One way that CXOs do this is by bringing together professionals, such as experience designers, user experience researchers, front-end developers, and prototypers, under a single umbrella.
 For the first time, this group has a dedicated representative at the executive table and the ability to influence the company as a whole.

 And that will offer innovative companies a competitive advantage.
 A well-built and managed experience team with executive authority offers a new kind of nimbleness that makes creating an organization-wide experience compelling and responsive.